-Application Application and program information can be found online at https://oneill.iupui.edu/.
+Application Application and program information can be found online here.
 Students should apply to an O'Neill graduate program using the online application.

 Application Deadlines Application deadlines for the certificate programs are May 15 for the fall semester, Sept.
 15 for the spring semester, and March 15 for the summer sessions.